 Moral hazard is another problem related to unnecessary health care.
 It is a term used when an individual is willing to take more risks because the cost of his or her action will be covered by health insurance.
 For instance, smoking is a major causative factor in many illnesses including lung cancer, cardiovascular disease, peripheral vascular disease, strokes, and COPD that will cost a lot for treatment.
 Yet smokers are not subject to higher premiums in Medicare and many insurance plans.
 Other harmful behaviors include alcohol or drug abuse, motorcycle riding, and even unhealthy daily habits that leads to obesity.

 Dental services are also subject to the free rider problem and moral hazard.
 Many people neglect routine dental care such as check-ups and cleanings, only seeking treatment when a painful problem arises.
 This not only leads to overconsumption of dental services but also results in higher costs for both the individual and the healthcare system as a whole.
+UK dental practice health and safety consulting services is crucial for safeguarding the health and longevity of dental professionals.
 Additionally, those who have dental insurance may still engage in risky behaviors such as consuming sugary foods or neglecting oral hygiene practices because they know their insurance will cover any resulting dental procedures.
 However, regular visits to a trusted dentist Kew Gardens Hills can help prevent costly and painful dental issues and promote overall health and well-being.

 Proper government intervention, however, can control free rider problems, overconsumption, and moral hazard, by putting limits on insurance coverage.
 More importantly, it can help to build a mechanism that internalizes social costs and sets the right incentives for health care consumers.